joreynajr/snakemake-best-practices/README.md

 # snakemake-best-practices
 Personal best practices with Snakemake 🐍

 Description: As I've become more familiar with snakemake there are a few tips, tricks, practices that I found extremely helpful.
-I always evolving my practices so this document is a statement of my current Snakemake understanding.
-Currently I only intend it for personal use but if this is helpeful to other then feel free to take a look.
+I am always evolving my practices so this document is a statement of my current Snakemake understanding.
+Currently I only intend it for personal use but if this is helpeful to others then feel free to take a look.
 I would add that I try to come up with the good data management practices so these best-practices are not only limited to Snakemake.
+Lastly, the Snakemake documentation is very comprehensive so always refer to this document for most things.

 Table of contents:
+- Learning Snakemake
 - Developing a Pipeline
 - Data Freezing, Provenance and Re-running the Pipeline
 - Reproducibility

+## Learning Snakemake
+There are several key ingredients to making a flexible and reproducible pipeline with snakemake.
+A seasoned programmer will not struggle with some of what I'm about to suggest but this part is really meant for beginners.

+### Generate command line scripts
+Python and other languages have very powerful command line parsing libraries/packages that make it possible to easily transform a hard-coded piece of software into a much more dynamic and command-line friendly piece of code.
+For Python I highly recommend using [argparse](https://docs.python.org/3/library/argparse.html) and R even supports the use of an R tailered [argparse](https://cran.r-project.org/web/packages/argparse/index.html).

+### Following the Snakemake tutorial
+It goes without saying that you should go through the Snakemake [tutorial](https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html)

+### Learning how timestamps affects pipeline rerunning
+Snakemake will always analyze the timestamp of your file so you should become well versed in `ls -lth`, `stat`, `touch`, `hardlinking and softlinking`, etc. I've run into my own fairshare of headaches with Snakemake and a lot of times it's due to the timestamp analysis.
+Sometimes you might open a file with vim and accidently modify a file ever so slightly, now Snakemake thinks it has to remake this file and all downstream files as well.
+There are three timestamps per file: access, modification and change time.
+From what I have deduced Snakemake uses modification and change time.
+There are several ways to handle a change in modification/change time: first) re-run the pipeline (whenever computation is not prohibitive), second) manually update the timestamps, and third) use the `--touch` flag which will update the timestamps of all files without running the pipeline.
+The first method is the cleanest way, the second is the worst way and the third ways should only be done if you are certain the changes made to a file were unconsequential to all downstream jobs.
+Extra notes:
+- For clarification on modification time and change time check out the link [here](https://askubuntu.com/a/600859).
+- Hardlinking with `ln` will NOT preserve the timestamp of the source file, rather than using `ln` use `cp -l --preserve=timestamps`
+- Softlinking with `ln -s` will NOT preserve the timestamp of the source file, rather that use `ln -s` use `cp -s --preserve=timestamps`
+- Hardlinking and softlinking whole directories trees is possible using `cp -r -l` or `cp -r -s` respectively.
+These commands will recreate the whole directory structures and finally link the files accordingly (rather that linking the source directory only)

 ## Developing a Pipeline
 When you first start using Snakemake it's quite easy to build rules on top of one another but pretty soon you have a web of rules that you have to handle.
 Before running your pipeline on a large set of samples it is best to run it on a single sample and using `--dry` and personally I think it's best to run each sample independently, things can go wrong within any rule.
 I also find it very important to produce the dag and visualize it.
 The best way I have found is to use: 1) `snakemake --jobs 1 --dag <target> | dot -Tsvg > YYYY.MM.DD.<nameOfJob>.svg` and 2) open the svg within Inkscape.
 There are a few dags you can visualize actually and I will list then below: